 Website templates are a great choice for anyone looking to create their own site.
 Wix’s templates are made by professional designers, with over 900 options for your picking.
 You can be sure that whatever niche your website falls into, there will be a template waiting for you.
 We suggest exploring these website templates by category to find the one that best suits your needs or design preferences.
 You can also delve into these Wix websites for inspiration and to give you an idea of what a template looks like in action.

 No matter which template you choose, the Wix Editor provides you with the freedom to add and remove site elements with ease so that you can adapt the look and feel of your site.
 Whenever you choose a template with Wix, you will automatically be taken into the Wix Editor which allows you to customize as you see fit.

 Best for: those who feel comfortable with design and don’t fear the white canvas.

 For those looking to build a website from scratch, the Wix Editor is a great option.
 You can select a totally blank canvas, or a template that has minimal layout built-in without any additional design, leaving the rest up to you.
+You can even turn your website into an app.
 This gives you complete freedom to imagine your site in any way that you desire and add any elements that you wish.

 Once you pick a blank template, you will be taken directly into the Wix Editor to drag and drop the components that you want.
 This enables you to play around with layout, colors, buttons, functionalities and much more.